 Regardless of whether you were able to secure a higher salary or not, think about looking elsewhere.
 Use a little bit of time outside of work to look around on job boards, apply to postings, and go to interviews.

 See what sort of pay other companies are willing to offer.
 This doesn't have to be in a new role; it can be in the same position you're in now.
 But don't count out the possibility of a career change if it's something you want.

 Build Your Qualifications

-This is a more long-term solution to making more money but definitely the most sustainable (you can't job hop continually and there will be a limit to how much more your boss is willing to pay you).
+This is a more long-term solution to making more money, but it's definitely the most sustainable (you can't job hop continually, and there will be a limit to how much more your boss is willing to pay you).